nomilous/et/README.md

 * TODO Added auto spawn a restify server if no `opts.app` provided
 * TODO `et.al( opts )` returns the running server
 * TODO Added middleware config `opts.use.before` and `opts.use.after`
-* TODO Switching specs to mocha
+* Switched specs to mocha

 Changelog